How to Relist on eBay: An eBay Relist Guide to Boost Sales

 Frequent eBay relists may get your account flagged for suspicious activity, which could result in a warning, suspension, restriction, or even account termination.

-Moreover, frequently relisting your eBay items may also send the signal that you don’t have any new stock to sell.
+On top of that, frequently relisting your eBay items may also send the signal that you don't have any new stock to sell.
 This may deter potential customers from checking out your account.

-How to relist eBay items manually
+How to relist on eBay manually

 The manual eBay relisting process is fine for a single listing or two.
 But, if you’re serious about improving your sales, you need to have a relisting strategy in place.
 This involves periodically refreshing your listings so that they aren’t forgotten.